 I am no BBQ expert, so it’s hard for me to go into details of preparation process and scrutinize every item on the menu, but I do believe that good food makes you happy.
 And you should have seen the silly smile on my face from the moment we arrived at the enormous BBQ house and till I was done with the last piece of brisket.

 For me food is always a mirror of country’s or region’s culture.
 And I swear it doesn’t get more Texan than at The Salt Lick.
 The BBQ house that looks like a country barn.
 The huge open pit with glowing briskets, pork ribs and smoked sausages.
 The tables set outside in the shade of trees.
 The live country music.
 And the meats, of course.
-For a non-Texan and non-American like me this is a one-of-a-kind experience that makes me understand local culture better and, more importantly, fall in love with it.
+For a non-Texan and non-American this is a one-of-a-kind experience that makes me understand local culture better and, more importantly, fall in love with it.

 The next thing you see is a couple of guys with huge knives cutting through 12-pound (5 kg) brisket.
 The Salt Lick goes through almost a million pounds of brisket per year.
 The process is mesmerizing.